SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/01-searching/02-sequential-search.md

 The number of **total comparisons** in this algorithm is equal to the size of the **data structure**.
 If our **data structure has N items**, it takes **N comparisons in the worst case** if the item at the end of the data structure or does not exist.

-Pseudocode representation of the Sequential Search algorithm:
+A pseudocode representation of the sequential search algorithm:
 ```
 unction sequentialSearch(list, item):
     for i from 0 to length(list)-1 do: